A generalisation of the deformation variety

 \begin{enumerate}

 \item How should we compactify the extended deformation variety, similarly to Tillmann's compactification of the standard deformation variety in \cite{tillmann_degenerations}?

-\item If we can solve the previous question, how much of the Culler-Shalen machinery can we reproduce in the context of tetrahedralisations?
-The set of ideal points of the extended deformation variety for a 3-manifold with a tetrahedralisation with all horo-normal surfaces omnipresent should contain ideal points corresponding to each ideal point of the character variety (for components not made up of reducible representations, or made up of representations with image a generalised dihedral group).
+\item If we can solve the previous question, how much of the Culler-Shalen machinery can we reproduce in the context of triangulations?
+The set of ideal points of the extended deformation variety for a 3-manifold with a triangulation with all horo-normal surfaces porous should contain ideal points corresponding to each ideal point of the character variety (for components not made up of reducible or dihedral representations).

-\item Are there manifolds for which the standard deformation variety for every tetrahedralisation ``misses'' some component seen by the extended deformation variety?
-It may not generally be easy to find a tetrahedralisation for which the standard deformation variety sees everything that the extended deformation variety does, but we have yet to find an example for which there is no such tetrahedralisation.
+\item Are there manifolds for which the standard deformation variety for \emph{every} triangulation ``misses'' some component seen by the extended deformation variety?

-\item Can we make an analogous generalisation of an angle structure, replacing complex dihedral angles in the extended deformation variety with real dihedral angles?

 \end{enumerate}